 Registration is a two-part process.
 First, you apply by clicking the "Register" link from the Ballet Alert! homepage, confirming that you've read the Terms & Conditions, and completing the sign-up form successfully.

-Second, you click the confirmation link from the email you will receive from ballettalk.com.
-Almost always, this email will be sent within seconds of completing the application process.
+Second, you click the confirmation link from the gmail email you will receive from ballet.alert.2.
+With rare exception, this email will be sent within seconds of completing the application process.
 Please check your Inbox right after you apply.
 If our mail is not there, please check your spam folder.

 2. A password